Come as you are; Give as you can.

 Provision is dedicated to eliminating hunger, food waste, and social barriers in the Minneapolis community by providing daily dinners for all people, regardless of their ability to pay.
 Our food-service model is based in large part on the One World Everybody Eats (“OWEE”) community café model (see www.oneworldeverybodyeats.com), which is used by several 501(c)(3) nonprofit organizations around the United States, including (1) So All May Eat, Inc., a Colorado nonprofit corporation (website: www.soallmayeat.org); (2) F A R M Cafe Inc., a North Carolina nonprofit corporation(website: www.farmcafe.org); (4) Who Is My Neighbor, Inc., a New Jersey nonprofit corporation (website: www.betterworldcafe.org).

-At Provision, we ask diners to "pay-it-forward" by donating time or volunteer service to our organization.
+At Provision, we ask diners to offer their personal provision, or to “give-what-you-can” by donating time or volunteer service to our organization.
 Provision is also dedicated to overcoming isolation and hardship in the lives of our neighbors by fostering authentic relationships over the course of a shared meal among people of various social, racial, and economic classes, thereby building compassion, tolerance, and care within our community.
 We accomplish this purpose by providing meals in a dignified and respectful manner at "family style" meals served around a community table.
 We also accomplish this purpose by helping community members identify their own needs and meet the needs of others through our Harvest program.
 Because overcoming isolation and hardship in the lives of our neighbors depends on breaking down social, racial, and economic barriers, Provision will not limit its services to people from a particular economic class.